Andy Blunden 2018

-Again, I do not place any weight on the argument that speech ‘freed up’ the hands for labour, but it may have been a contributing factor in the gradual transition from signed language to spoken language.
+Again, I do not place any weight on the argument that speech ‘freed up’ the hands for labour, but it could feasibly have been a contributing factor in the gradual transition from signed language to spoken language.
 This change of behaviour unfolded in the context of collaborative social life, where selection pressure forced the biological change to better subject the vocal apparatus to conscious control, as gestures were already.

 The above observations are suggestive of an explanation for the otherwise inexplicable fact that we language-using primates, humans, are also lovers and users of culturally transmitted music and dance.
 If our evolutionary forebears when through a protracted period of gesturing with accompanying vocalisations, but did not yet have the capacity for words, the idea that we sang and danced together seems very plausible.
 It was these singing, dancing and gesturing hominins who later learnt words to put to the music.

 But all this is mere speculation and is aside from the central issue here.
 Nonetheless, I think Merlin Donald’s (1991) work on the possibility that apes can mime, and that the precursor of language is mime, has a lot going for it.
+(See Blunden 2006).
 According to Donald, apes have acquired a specific kind of consciousness which he calls ‘episodic culture’, and that this can develop via mimetic to mythic to theoretic culture.
 Forms of consciousness reflect the form of culture in which they exist.

 Tool-making and tool use is a particularly significant phase in the development of practical abstraction.
-The rendering of human powers into objective material objects continues to drive the development of language to this day, with new words flowing into the language from the latest products of technology and going on to be normalised in use remote from the technological context in which the words originated.
+The rendering of human powers into objective material objects continues to drive the development of language to this day, with new words flowing into the language from the latest products of technology and going on to be normalised in use remote from the institutional and technological context in which the words originated.
 For example, “interface” arose in the context of development of new electronic devices in the military industry, but nowadays commonly refers to interpersonal and institutional relations.

 Hegel (18o4) said: “The word is the tool of Reason.”
-Tool-making and tool-use, in which a concept has a specific material shape, constitutes abstraction in behaviour, the necessary condition for abstraction in thinking.
+Tool-making and tool-use, in which a concept is given a specific material shape, constitutes abstraction in behaviour, the necessary condition for abstraction in thinking.
 Today’s tool is tomorrow’s word.
 The most impressive proof of this is the history of colour words, which shows that no matter how prevalent a colour may be in a community’s environment, historically, a word for the colour enters the language only when a community had learnt how to manufacture the colour.